lenada/Booktype/var/vagrant/README.md

 output should be the gem we installed through rvm for example /Users/leander/.rvm/rubies/ruby-1.9.3-p0/bin/gem

-not the ruby/gem that comes with your host os (for example on os x)
+not the ruby/gem that comes with your host os*

 	$ gem install vagrant